barrucadu/memo.barrucadu.co.uk/memos/self-organisation.markdown

 Routines on my calendar which I don't have cards for are:

-- **Sprint planning** and **Mid-sprint review**---alternating Sundays, populate and review the **This Sprint** list.
+- **Near Future prioritisation**---every Sunday, review and move cards into and out of the **Near Future** list.

-- **Write up session notes**---every other Sunday evening, write up notes from the game I prepared and ran.
+- **Write up session notes**---after my RPG sessions, write up notes from the game I prepared and ran.

 - **Weeknotes**---every Sunday evening, write my [weeknotes][].

 I find having the Trello cards, rather than just putting the steps to be done in the calendar event, helps.
-I'm quite visual with this sort of data, I like being able to look at the calendar and see when everything needs to be done; but I prefer the Trello card interface for text and checkboxes.
+I like being able to look at the calendar and see when everything needs to be done; but I prefer the Trello card interface for text and checkboxes.
 It's nice having everything in its place: temporal data on a calendar, procedural data in a card.

 [Google Calendar]: https://calendar.google.com/
-[fortnightly Call of Cthulhu game]: campaign-notes-2020-05-call-of-cthulhu.html
+[Ars Magica]: campaign-notes-2021-11-ars-magica.html
+[Traveller]: campaign-notes-2021-10-traveller.html
 [weeknotes]: taxon/weeknotes.html